dask/dask/docs/source/dataframe-hive.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since hive-partitioned data is "self describing," we suggest that
-you avoid partitioning on complex data types.
+you avoid partitioning on complex data types, and opt for integer
+or string-based data types whenever possible.
 If your data type
 cannot be easily inferred from the string value used to define the
 directory name, then the IO engine may struggle to parse the values.